 Note: A beat that appears in one category of Critical Events does not appear in all other applicable categories.
-For example, if a VPB appears in Bigeminy, it does not appear in VPB; if a paced beat appears in Sense Failure, it does not appear in any other paced category.
-Therefore, do not rely on the counts in Critical Events to provide comprehensive totals.
+For example, if a VPB appears in Bigeminy, it does not appear in VPB; if a paced beat appears in Sense Failure, it does not appear in any other category.
+Therefore, do not rely on the counts in Critical Events to provide comprehensive totals like the tables do.